-Gateway to the Fort City – Tourist places in and around Vellore
+Gateway To The Fort City – Tourist Places In And Around Vellore

 Vellore has a number of tourist attractions to offer.
 The Vellore Fort is a hotspot for tourists and is completely made of granite stones.
-The other important attractions of Vellore include the Clock Tower, the State Government Museum, the French Bungalow and the Pearl Palace or Muthu Mandapam, which is a memorial and is situated by the River Palar.
+The other important attractions of Vellore include the Clock Tower, the State Government Museum, the French Bungalow and the Pearl Palace or Muthu Mandapam, which is a memorial and is situated by the river Palar.

-The State Government Museum is exclusively dedicated for showcasing the objects related to pre-history, anthropology, botany, art, archaeology and geology.
+The State Government Museum is exclusively dedicated for showcasing the objects related to prehistory, anthropology, botany, art, archaeology and geology.
 There are many temples and shrines in and around Vellore.
 The Jalakandeswarar Temple lies within the compound of the Vellore Fort.

-The Ratnagiri Temple, the Aanaikulathamman Koil, the Roman Catholic Diocese, the Madarazaye Mohammadiya Masjid are some of the major places of worship that a visitor can come for a visit.
+The Ratnagiri Temple, the Aanaikulathamman Koil, the Roman Catholic Diocese and the Madarazaye Mohammadiya Masjid are some of the major places of worship that a visitor can come for a visit.
 Located at Sripuram near Thirumalaikodi, the Golden Temple of Vellore is said to have been built with 1500 kg of gold.

-Popular churches in Vellore include the Assumption Cathedral and the 150 year old St. John’s Church.
+Popular churches in Vellore include the Assumption Cathedral and the 150-year-old St. John’s Church.
 The Vellore Research Centre is India's first stem cell research centre.
-The Christian Medical College one of the finest hospitals in India is located in the prime area of the city.
+The Christian Medical College, one of the finest hospitals in India, is located in the prime area of the city.

-A Tale of Valour
+A Tale Of Valour

 Vellore had always been in the forefront of the freedom struggle.
 The First War of Independence against the British, also known as the Sepoy Mutiny, began within the walls of the Vellore Fort.
 The contribution of Vellore in the military service had been outstanding, as more men had enrolled themselves in the military service.
-A testimony of this is an inscription on stone at the Clock Tower in Long Bazaar of Vellore, built in 1920 A.D., that reads: “Vellore - From this Village 277 men went to the Great War 1914-18, of them 14 gave up their lives.”
-Trade & Economic Efficiency
+A testimony of this is an inscription on stone at the Clock Tower in Long Bazaar of Vellore, built in 1920 AD that reads: “Vellore - From this Village 277 men went to the Great War 1914-18, of them 14 gave up their lives.”

 Vellore is considered as one of the leading exporters of leather goods in the country.
-Among the nine federal government-owned enterprises in India, Vellore houses the Boiler Auxiliaries Plant of Bharat Heavy Electricals Limited (BHEL) in Ranipet.
+Amongst the nine federal government-owned enterprises in India, Vellore houses the Boiler Auxiliaries Plant of Bharat Heavy Electricals Limited (BHEL) in Ranipet.

-Vellore is well connected by rail and bus to the major towns and cities of Tamil Nadu Andhra Pradesh, Kerala and Karnataka.
-The international airports nearest to the city of Vellore are the Chennai and Bengaluru International Airports and the domestic airport nearest to the place is the Tirupati Airport.
+Vellore is well connected by rail and bus to the major towns and cities of Tamil Nadu, Andhra Pradesh, Kerala and Karnataka.
+The international airports nearest to the city of Vellore are the Chennai and Bengaluru International airports and the domestic airport nearest to the place is the Tirupati Airport.